-The seller recognizes unearned revenues (or deferred revenues) as revenues received for goods and services that have not yet been delivered.
+The seller recognizes "unearned revenues" (or "deferred revenues") as revenues received for goods and services not yet delivered.

-The seller records unearned revenues as liabilities until delivery of the goods or services.
-After delivery, the funds become revenue earnings for the seller.
+The seller records unearned revenues as liabilities until delivery of the purchase.
+Only then do the funds become "revenue earnings" for the seller.

 - From the buyer's viewpoint:

-- When firms pay taxes in advance of due date, they create prepaid expense.
+- When firms pay taxes before they are due, they create "prepaid expense."

 Deferred Payment: Delivery of Goods or Services Precedes Payment